funderburkjim/ScharfSandhi/README.md

     * C (Compound Sandhi)  Use hyphen '-' to separate compound fragments
     * E (External Sandhi)  use space ' ' to separate words
   * string:  Code Sanskrit in SLP1 transliteration.
 Use '-' and ' ' as noted
+* 2020/ScharfSandhiArg.java is designed to be called as a function, for example from XSLT.

 The use of the Python version is similar.
 This has been tested only with version 2.7 of Python, but will likely work with other Python 2 versions.